oroinc/orocommerce/src/Oro/Bundle/TaxBundle/Resources/doc/api/customer_tax_code.md

 #### get_subresource

-Retrieve the record of the user a specific customer tax code record belongs to.
+Retrieve a record of the user a specific customer tax code record belongs to.

 #### get_relationship